 Smoothies are one of the easiest pre-workout alternatives.
 The beauty is in their simplicity and quickness.
 Toss everything in the blender and you are done.
 They provide you with enough protein and carbs to help you power through your workouts.

-You can do so much with the smoothies by playing around with different fruits, vegetables, nut butters, flavour profiles and other energy-boosting foods.
+You can do so much with the smoothies by playing around with different fruits, vegetables, nut butters, flavor profiles and other energy-boosting foods.

 There are many options in the market for pre-workout supplements.
 They may suit you; they may not suit you.
 However, you must use these supplements at your discretion, after consulting with your health care provider.
 If you feel like sticking to a more natural option then the above pre-workout alternatives may be the best for you.